 Prototypical Networks is another approach for addressing the label scarcity issue in various machine learning applications, including time series representation learning.
 These networks build on the idea of learning a metric space where representations of examples are computed to reflect the underlying class structure \cite{NIPS2017_cb8da676}.
 Prototypical Networks rely on the concept of learning a prototypical representation for each class, derived from the embeddings of examples within that class.
 Prototypes are then computed as the mean of the embeddings of the examples within a class.
 After that, unlabeled instances are compared to these prototypes using a distance metric, e.g., Euclidean distance, and classification is performed based on proximity to the prototypes.

-With this design, Prototypical Networks are inherently can operate effectively with few labeled examples, making them an appealing solution for labels scarcity.
-Despite that, few works has adopted this approach.
-For example, \citet{zhang2020tapnet} propose TapNet; and attentional prototype network for multivariate time series data.
-While the potential of prototypical networks in time series representation learning is substantial, challenges such as handling long sequences, addressing high-dimensional data, and mitigating the impact of noise must be addressed.
+With this design, Prototypical Networks can inherently operate effectively with few labeled examples, making them an appealing solution for label scarcity.
+Despite that, few works have adopted this approach.
+For example, \citet{zhang2020tapnet} propose TapNet as an attentional prototype network for multivariate time series data.
+Despite the potential of prototypical networks, challenges such as handling long sequences, addressing high-dimensional data, and mitigating the impact of noise must be addressed.